wikihouse/viewer-experiments/display-wikihouse-stepup1/readme.md

 ### Display Series
 The 'Display' series of files appear to be growing into the specialty of extracting data and measuring data in a variety of manner from the WikiHouse DXF files

+These demos reads the StepUp_1.dxf file obtained from the WikiHouse Commons and translate the data into Three.js meshes.
+The data is displayed in the browser.
+Clicking on a mesh toggles its position from unassembled to assemble and back.
+Buttons are available to reset all components to start position or to assembled position.
+Every time a component is clicked the display notes details regarding the component.

+You should be able to rotate, zoom and and pan the structure using your pointing device or one, two and three fingers.

+No attempt has been made to create a 'pretty' rendering.
+The current focus is on creating a lively and informative presentation of the assembly process.

+Currently the assembled position are being input 'by eye' with the help of the limited closest vertex 'snap' point being displayed on screen.
+With each new revision, the process should become increasingly automated.

 [Display WikiHouse StepUp1 R3]( http://wikihouse.github.io/viewer-experiments/display-wikihouse-stepup1/display-wikihouse-stepup1-r3.html )
 ~ Not as flashy.
 Work-in-progress toward parameterization